Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 November 2024 02.21.50 UTC
+- WIB: Minggu, 3 November 2024 03.24.54 UTC
-- WITA: Minggu, 3 November 2024 03.21.50 UTC
+- WITA: Minggu, 3 November 2024 04.24.54 UTC
-- WIT: Minggu, 3 November 2024 04.21.50 UTC
+- WIT: Minggu, 3 November 2024 05.24.54 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: inspirational
+Kategori: motivational